corda/corda-docs-portal/content/en/apps/payments/send-payments.md

 }
 ```

-You will need to add the packages that these flows live in to your node CorDapp config as follows.
+You need to add the packages that these flows live in to your node CorDapp config:

 ```
  "payments" : {